Defense in Depth, How to Layer Your Personal Digital Security

 -

-- Manage App Permissions: Control which apps have access to your data.
+Manage App Permissions on Mac: Control which apps have access to your data.
 Pay close attention to permissions granting access to sensitive information, such as location, contacts, camera, or microphone.

 Use Safety Check